 Every year Battery Clean, neutralize, and coat terminals with petroleum jelly.
 LPG Tank Have purged by LPG supplier.
 Seams Check and reseal exterior seams, windows, lights, and vents as needed.
+Interior Cabinetry Visual inspection of latches and locks, hinges and slides.
+Silicone spray as needed.

-Every 100-150 hours

-Generator Change oil after the first 20 hours of run time.
+Every 100-150 hours Generator Change oil after the first 20 hours of run time.
 Change oil thereafter every 100-150 hours.
 To break in the Onan generator run the generator at 50 percent load for two hours, then at 75 percent load for two hours.
 Refer to the Onan's manual for more details.